diegoiast/scintilla-code/README.md

 Qt5 should work, but not really tested.
 Seems like it "should work", comment if you find any problem.

+Code actively tested on Linux - but Notepadnext CI can build CL on OSX and Windows/CL without any problems.
+CMake makes it transparent, but if it fails - do report.

 # PRs, changes etc